-the community in the SW border of the community.
-The action could be developing a comprehensive fuel break network XX meters from the community to mitigate the risk of the wildfire.
+The action could be developing a comprehensive fuel break network XX metres from the community to mitigate the risk of the wildfire by reducing the fuel loading.
 This would be described in detail to ensure the readers of the plan understand the issue and what the mitigating actions will do to reduce or manage the risk.

-Relationship to the Community Resiliency Investment Funding Program
+1.5 Relationship to the Community Resiliency Investment Funding Program

-The funding available to develop the CWRP and many components within the CWRP are strongly linked to the Community Resiliency Investment (CRI) funding program.
+The funding available to develop the CWRP and eligible recommendations within the CWRP are strongly linked to the Community Resiliency Investment (CRI) funding program.

 The CRI funding identifies specific wildfire mitigation strategies which are eligible for funding that is guided and prioritized based on community risk.